hotosm/gh-workflows/docs/test_compose.md

     image: "ghcr.io/hotosm/fmtm/backend:${TAG_OVERRIDE:-debug}"
 ```

-4. There must be a `.env.example` file in the root of your repo.
+4. There should be a `.env.example` file in the root of your repo,
+if you require an environment variables to run your service.

 - This file describes all possible environment variables,
   with examples.